||HOW TO PREVENT BLISTERS AND CHAFING

 Lubricant - When you increase your mileage all other efforts may fail.
 It is time for real preventative.
-There are a variety of lubricants on the market.
-They are readily available at most running stores.
+There are a variety of lubricants on the market readily available at most running and cycling stores.
 Many people use petroleum jelly because it is inexpensive and easy to find.
 I don't really like the consistency, and find it doesn't stay on as well as many of the sports/running products.
-The Runners Lube that I use comes in a stick, goes on smoothly, stays on well, and a stick last forever.
-It is well worth the $$.
+Popular lubricants include Runners Lube, Sportslick, Body Glide, Sports Shield, Chamois BUTT'r and Chafe Eez.

 Udder Balm or Bag Balm - These products are manufactured for livestock, but safe and effective for human use.
 Runners and long distance athletes have used them for years and many think they work better than some sports lubricants.

 Blisters are also caused by friction, heat and sweating.
 Most of the same preventative measures apply, but walkers will try almost anything to prevent blisters.

 Stay hydrated - Same as above, be sure to stay properly hydrated including sodium replacement if needed.

 Shoes - As with many other walking ailments, begin with the shoes.
 Your shoes must fit properly to avoid blisters.
 Too snug or too loose is always a problem.
 Ensure that there is ½ inch space between your longest toe and the end of your shoe.
 Be sure that you have enough room to wiggle your toes inside the toe box, and your heel does not slip when you walk.

 Choose shoes that breath well.
 I like shoes with a lot of fabric or mesh combined with leather rather than a solid leather shoe.